-3.1.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
-Use the recess's in the front ceramic rail as a guide for placement (see figure 16 below).
+3.1.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
+Use the recess's in the front ceramic rail as a guide for placement. (see figure 16 below)

-3.1.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row (see figure 17 below).
+3.1.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
+Select two of the small coals and place at each end of the second row. (see figure 17 below)

-3.1.5 Select three of the large random coals and two of the large square coals and arrange as shown behind the second row of coals, using the ribs in the fuelbed matrix as a guide for placement (see figure 18 below).
+3.1.5 Select five of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+(See figure 18 below)